Why Does My Steering Wheel Move On Its Own?

 Lastly, if you sit still in a parking lot in neutral or in gear with your foot on the brake and the steering wheel is moving on its own, then your car has a problem and you need to see a mechanic.

-Why does my steering wheel move on its own when I start my car?
+1. Why does my steering wheel move on its own when I start my car?

 As mentioned briefly earlier, if your steering wheel moves on its own when you turn on the ignition of your car, the reason is that you did not straighten and relax the steering wheel before shutting down the engine.
+This happens to even the most experienced drivers.
+So, there is no cause for alarm here.

-There is no cause for alarm here.
-Just make it a point to check that your steering wheel is straightened and relaxed every time you turn off your ignition or park your car.
-It is that simple!
+Just make it a point to check that your steering wheel is straightened and relaxed every time you turn off your ignition or park your car to avoid the feeling that something is wrong with it.

 Why does my steering wheel move on its own while I am driving?